 When running in quiet mode, the SAS Deployment Wizard's default action is to look for its response file by default in the current user's home directory.
 For example, the default path and filename on Windows is as follows:

-C:\Documents and Settings\current-user\sdwresponse.properties setup.exe -quiet -responsefile "C:\Program
+C:\Documents and Settings\current-user\sdwresponse.properties

 To specify a response file that does not use the default name, use the -responsefile absolute-pathname option.
-For example, on Windows you might type a command similar to this:
+For example, on Windows, you might enter a command similar to this: